 8) She wrote her first complete short story while in the 7th grade.

 9) She was once a pretty good artist.
 Unfortunately, she stopped practicing after being denied acceptance into an art high school.

 Q: What made you write Right as Reign?

 A: Let me start by saying that I didn't think that I would or could write a new story so soon after finishing The College Life Series.
 But in 2020, which was one of the toughest years of my adult life, while I was in the middle of redrafting the last book of my series, this story hit me out of nowhere like a ton of bricks.
 I was so engrossed in it, that I paused that redraft, and wrote the book in four months...the first draft that is.
 To say that I love, and am proud of this novel is an understatement.

 Q: Right as Reign is categorized as contemporary romance, and The College Life Series is new adult fiction.
 Why did you decide to switch genres?

 A: Honestly, I never planned on sticking to one particular genre.
 I just write the story that hits me, no matter what, and I actually like the idea of being a multi-genre author.
 As a matter of fact, I feel that Right as Reign is a combination of romance and women's contemporary, but that could just be me overthinking as usual.

-Q: What made you create this series?
+Q: What made you create The College Life Series?

 A: I was seventeen years old when this concept came to me.
 I was sitting at my grandmothers computer and as usual, I started day dreaming.
 (I have an overactive imagination and tend to live in my head a lot.)
 I was months away from graduating high school and was set to start college soon after, and I started thinking about what my college life would be like.
 From there, I created character names, added a description to each one and just started typing.
 The rest is history.

-Q: What are your hopes for readers of the series?
+Q: What are your hopes for readers?